AndrewKreshchenko/Comments-and-votes-OpenCart-3/README.md

 ## Prerequisites before usage
 * Upload files according to the standard OpenCart MVC structure.
 Then review each file of my extension and insert code between commented 3 dots ("...") into corresponding file.
 Please, be careful to paste parts of code to the right places.
 * You have to create table(s) in MySQL database (further description).
-* If You gonna insert parts of code for TLT Blog, please, visit the [official page](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=24602) of this free module.
+* If You going to insert parts of code for TLT Blog, please, visit the [official page](https://www.opencart.com/index.php?route=marketplace/extension/info&extension_id=24602) of this free module.
 (I used TLT Blog for Opencart 3.0.x. license_tltblog.txt is in the root directory). catalog/controller/extension/tltblog/tltblog.php contains realized multilevel comments building approach.
 * Test your result.
 CSS styles on your page may not dislay correctly, especially when your theme is not "default".

 ### Prepare MySQL DB